Skip to content

 • comments

-Trivia are attached to a node.
+Trivia is attached to a node.
 A node can have leading trivia and trailing trivia.
-If you read code from left-to-right, leading trivia appear before a keyword, and trialing trivia appear after a keyword.
+If you read code from left to right, leading trivia appears before a keyword, and trialing trivia appears after a keyword.

 Leading trivia and trailing trivia are categorized as follows: